sysrepo/sysrepo/INSTALL.md

 By installation, three main parts of sysrepo are installed on the system: **sysrepoctl tool**, **sysrepo library** and **sysrepo daemon**.

 #### Using sysrepoctl tool
 sysrepoctl is a tool for the management of YANG modules installed in sysrepo.
-One can use it to install a new module to sysrepo, uninstall existing ones, listing current state of installed modules, enabling / disabling of YANG features within the module, changing access permissions, or dumping and importing data from / to sysrepo.
+It can be used for installing of new YANG modules to sysrepo, uninstalling existing ones, listing current state of installed modules, enabling / disabling of YANG features within the module, changing access permissions, or dumping and importing data from / to sysrepo.
-Detailed usege of the tool can be desplayed by executing `sysrepoctl -h`.
+Detailed usage of the tool can be displayed by executing `sysrepoctl -h`.
 Here are some examples of the usage:

 Install a new module by specifying YANG file, ownership and access permissions: